Victorian Junior Football Association: 1912 grand final

+Transition to VFA seconds

+The VJFA had ties to the VFA from early on, with many clubs serving as the reserves team for a senior VFA club.
+In 1912, a rule was in place mandating that clubs align themselves to a VFA club, although that requirement was dropped in 1913.

-The VJFA eventually transitioned to become the VFA Second Eighteens during the 1920s.
+The VJFA eventually formally transitioned to become the VFA Second Eighteens during the 1920s.
 This began in 1924, when the competition expanded from twelve teams to eighteen in two divisions – one division set aside for clubs who played on the same grounds as their senior VFA counterparts, and one for clubs with their own grounds.
 All Melbourne-based senior VFA clubs were required to affiliate with a junior team in the VJFA, and an agreement was put in place to lift some restrictions on in-season player movements between the senior or junior clubs, making the affiliated junior clubs functionally closer to seconds teams.

+The divisions were called Division 1 and Division 2 in 1924, but from 1925 onwards they were known as the VJFA Section and the VFA Section.

-In 1926, after the 1924 player transfer agreement ended, the VFA moved to convert its affiliated junior clubs into genuine second eighteens controlled by the senior clubs; and, starting from 1928, all other clubs were excluded and the VFJA served wholly as a VFA seconds competition, with free player interchanges between senior and junior level permitted until 1 August each year.
+In 1926, after the 1924 player transfer agreement ended, the VFA moved to convert its affiliated junior clubs into genuine second eighteens controlled by the senior clubs; and, starting from 1928, all other clubs were excluded and the VJFA served wholly as a VFA seconds competition, with free player interchanges between senior and junior level permitted until 1 August each year.

-The VFJA can be considered to have ceased to exist, replaced by the VFA Second Eighteens, starting from the 1928 season; however, the VJFA name and the Wren Shield as a premiership trophy were both retained until the end of 1932.
+The VJFA can be considered to have ceased to exist, replaced by the VFA Second Eighteens, starting from the 1928 season; however, the VJFA name and the Wren Shield as a premiership trophy were both retained until the end of 1932.
 It was only at this point that competition was formally renamed the VFA Second Eighteens and the Wren Shield was discontinued.
 The VFA Second Eighteens and its successors, continued to operate until the end of the 2017 season.

-Premierships
+Clubs

+Over 100 clubs are believed to have competed in the VJFA.

+Premiers

 The premiers of the VJFA from 1883 until the discontinuation of the Wren Shield in 1932 are given below.
 Premierships between 1928 and 1932 are included, but overlap with the commonly recognised VFA seconds premierships.